inbravo/travel/june-2019/README.md

 * Do not ride in the outer most lane, its where the animal roams
 * Keep glucose biscuits and ORS liquid at easily accessible place
 * Early start is best to avoid any traffic.
 Avoid riding late hours
+* Avoid making pre-bookings; planing don't works mostly on this trip
 * In case of any medical emergency, contact the local military camps
 * Avoid any bravery while crossing the water streams (nala), take help
 * Avoid starting your motorcycle while crossing the water streams (nala)